pydata/sparse/docs/contributing.rst

 Coverage
 --------

-The ``py.test`` script automatically reports coverage, both on the terminal for missing line numbers, and in annotated HTML form in ``htmlcov/index.html``.
+The ``pytest`` script automatically reports coverage, both on the terminal for missing line numbers, and in annotated HTML form in ``htmlcov/index.html``.

 Coverage is automatically checked on CodeCov for pull requests.